erinwitkop/Apoptosis-Genome-Re-sequencing-Data/GIMAP_Preliminary_Data.md

 | NC_035787.1   | CHR8              | 5914739  | 71430550  | 6914739-72430550   |
 | NC_035788.1   | CHR9              | 29445429 | 103317686 | 30445429-104317686 |

-1. Now we can use samtools to extract these coordinates for the GIMAP Sequences

-First we will extract the appropriate ranges and put them all in one file.
-We will put the following commands into a script called subset_bam.sh

-2. Analyze structural variants using LUMPY
+1. Analyze structural variants using LUMPY

 LUMPY will be used to detect structural variants and BIC-Seq2 will be used to look at copy number variants.